awareplazma/MaranGuide/README.md

-# MaranGuide: Geospatial Tourism Prototype
+# MaranGuide: Tourism 'Social Media' for the district of Maran, Pahang

 ## Project Overview